 The Winner – NVIDIA Shield TV

 Without question, this is the undisputed heavyweight champion among the Android TV Boxes.
-For the current price of about £150, you get the best Android TV experience possible.
-The gamers’ ears buzz with expectation when they hear the word NVIDIA, since the company is the most successful manufacturer of graphic cards.
+You can get the best Android TV experience possible.
+The gamers’ ears buzz with expectation when they hear the word NVIDIA since the company is the most successful manufacturer of graphics cards.

 One of the few things that hold NVIDIA Shield back from being perfect is the lack of full HD 3D support.
 That and somewhat heftier sum you have to pay for it.

 It’s not what you think; T8 isn’t on the list solely because it’s British.
 Rather, it’s here due to the quality.
 Nothing more.
 Seriously.
-DroidBOX T8 is the first of out two runners up, and getting this baby will ease your pocket for about £85.
+DroidBOX T8 is the first of out two runners-up, and getting this baby will ease your pocket because of its affordable price.

 The main drawbacks with DroidBOX T8 are to be found in the less amount of RAM when compared to some other devices (it’s 2GB), and that it’s stingy when it comes to the HDMI version.
 It is 1.4, meaning that your 4K will run with somewhat reduced frame rate.
 Also, USB connection is great, but why on earth are there only two USB ports?

 We promised you another runner-up, so here it is.
 You can get this 4K monster in the price that you can afford.
 Largely an attempt to harvest the potential of Amlogic S905, let’s see how this device fares by our judgment.